MiragianCycle/OVIWrite/README.md

 - 💤 Easily customize and extend your config with [lazy.nvim](https://github.com/folke/lazy.nvim)
 - 🚀 Stupid fast
 - 🧹 Sane default settings for options for writers
+- Eye candy in the form of beautiful color schemes, including flavours of Catppuccin, Gruvbox, Nord, NightFox
 - 📦 Comes with a wealth of plugins for longform writing, interconnected note-taking (wikis, etc.), and screenwriting.
 All pre-configured and ready to use

 ## OVI-WHAT NOW?